tissadeking/cyclops_ihu/README.md

 - To test with NLP Chat, go to the file main.py.
 - Go to line 114 and change the URL from f"http://{host}:{dc_port}?userid={userid}" to the NLP Chat URL with userid as the path.
 - Then follow the idea in dc_net.py to implement a method to allow successful loading of the NLP Chat through the URL with the userid.
+- The implementation ensures that a userid is found in the users database before the user can access the NLP Chat.
 - Then, build and run the Docker container as shown above.

 ## Testing with dc_net.py